What is dog agility?

 For people who are trialing to practice and to improve their performance over different course set ups

-How do I enrol in Jimboomba agility classes?
+How do I enroll in Jimboomba agility classes?

 Contact Jacqui fixit@iimetro.com.au